Parish Finance

 What is the Diocesan Levy?

 One substantial expense, which the Parish annually incurs, is the Diocesan Levy.
 This is a contribution that every parish must make towards the administration of the diocese.
 In our diocese there are expenses such as: Education, Youth Ministry, Accord, Diocesan Mission, Cura, and the education of students for the diocesan priesthood.
-The current Diocesan Levy for Balyna Parish is €8,600.00 per annum.
-This payment is made to the Diocesan Office in two instalments, one in January and one in July.
+The current Diocesan Levy for Balyna Parish is €8,628.00 per annum.
+This payment is made to the Diocesan Office in twelve instalments, one every month.

 What happens to the money people put into the weekly envelopes?